-- Double-click Install Sibelius Sounds Essentials to start the installation. - A window appears, titled Welcome to the Sibelius Sounds Essentials for Sibelius 6 Installer, Click Continue. - You are given the opportunity to read the license agreement.
-Read it, click Continue, then Agree. - Sibelius Sounds Essentials must be installed on your Mac's boot disk (you can move it later, if you want), so don't click Change Install Location: simply click Install. - You are prompted for your administrator password: type it and click OK. - A progress bar appears as the software is installed.
-This will take several minutes, so please be patient! - After a few minutes, you will be informed that installation was successful.
+- Double-click Install Sibelius Sounds Essentials to start the installation. - A window appears, titled Welcome to the Sibelius Sounds Essentials for Sibelius 6 Installer.
+Click Continue.

+- You are given the opportunity to read the license agreement.
+Read it, click Continue, then Agree. - Sibelius Sounds Essentials must be installed on your Mac's boot disk (you can move it later, if you want see Moving Sibelius Sounds Essentials below), so don't click Change Install Location: simply click Install. - You are prompted for your administrator password: type it and click OK. - A progress bar appears as the software is installed.
+This will take several minutes. - After a few minutes, you will be informed that installation was successful.
 Click Close.